Neuroendocrine Tumor of the Lung: Types of Treatment

 Peptide receptor radionuclide therapy (PRRT)

-A treatment called 177Lu-dotatate (Lutathera) is approved by the FDA for treating advanced pancreas NETs and advanced GI NETs that are bright and easily seen on a PET scan.
-This is a form of radiation therapy and is called peptide receptor radionuclide therapy (PRRT).
-It is being studied for the treatment of some lung NETs but is not approved by the FDA.
+PRRT, specifically 177Lu-dotatate (Lutathera), is being studied for the treatment of some lung NETs but is not approved by the FDA.
 It is a radioactive drug that works by binding to a cell’s somatostatin receptor, which may be present on certain tumors.
 After binding to the receptor, the drug enters the cell, allowing radiation to damage the tumor cells.
-Common side effects of this drug include low levels of white blood cells, high enzyme levels in some organs, high blood sugar levels, low level of potassium, and nausea and vomiting.
-Talk with your doctor about ways these can be avoided or managed.
-Other forms of PRRT are also being evaluated in clinical trials.

 Radiation therapy

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
-A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
+A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.

 The most common type of radiation treatment for a lung NET is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-It is most often used as part of palliative care to relieve symptoms, such as pain, caused by cancer that has spread to the bone or other areas of the body (see “Physical, emotional, and social effects of cancer” below).
+It is most often used as part of palliative care to relieve symptoms, such as pain, caused by cancer that has spread to the bone or other areas of the body (see “Physical, emotional, and social effects of a tumor” below).
 Occasionally, radiation therapy is used to treat a tumor that cannot be removed with surgery but otherwise has not spread.

 Patients receiving radiation therapy may experience fatigue during treatment, and the skin in the treated area may become red and dry.
 Radiation therapy to the chest or neck may cause a dry, sore throat, difficult or painful swallowing, or a dry cough.
 Some patients have shortness of breath during or after radiation therapy.
+A condition called pneumonitis, or inflammation of the lungs, can occur after radiation therapy to the lungs and may cause symptoms of shortness of breath or cough, which can often be treated with steroids.
 Most side effects go away after the treatment is finished.
-Learn more about the basics of radiation therapy.

 Liver-directed treatment

-If cancer has spread to the liver, the treatments below may be used.
+If cancer has spread to the liver, the treatments below may be recommended.
 These procedures are usually performed by an experienced interventional radiologist and may require an overnight hospital stay.
 Side effects may include pain around the liver, fever, and higher levels of liver enzymes as measured by blood tests for a few days or weeks after treatment.

 Radiofrequency ablation (RFA).
 RFA destroys a tumor by heating it with an electric current.
 It is usually used for small liver metastases and does not work well on larger tumors.

 Hepatic artery embolization.
 This procedure blocks the tumor’s blood supply by sealing off the blood vessels leading to the tumor.
 If embolization is done by itself, it is called bland embolization.
 When combined with chemotherapy, it is called chemoembolization.
 When it is combined with radiation, it is called radioembolization.
-Radioembolization involves the use of tiny beads made of glass or resin that contain low levels of a radioactive material called yttrium-90.
-The beads are put into the blood vessel that sends blood to the tumor in the liver.
-The beads then become stuck in the liver and deliver the radiation directly to the tumor.
-This treatment avoids exposing other areas of the body to radiation.
-There are 2 FDA-approved methods of radioembolization: SIR-Spheres and TheraSphere.

 It is not yet clear if one form of embolization treatment is more effective than the other.
 These treatments are usually used for people with metastatic disease that mostly affects the liver, in particular those who have symptoms caused by the size of the tumor or by hormones produced by the tumor.

-Physical, emotional, and social effects of cancer
+Physical, emotional, social, and financial effects of a tumor

-Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Palliative and supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of the tumor, may receive this type of care.
 And it often works best when it is started right after your diagnosis.
-People who receive palliative care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.
+People who receive palliative and supportive care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 For some people, such as those with high-risk heart disease or other specific medical conditions that increase the risk of problems from surgery, surgery cannot be used to successfully treat the lung NET.
 In these cases, less-risky procedures to relieve symptoms may be helpful.
 This may include treating symptoms of blocked airways by removing most of the tumor through a bronchoscope or vaporizing portions of the tumor with a laser.
 Bronchoscopic approaches may be used together with radiation therapy.